expo/expo/docs/pages/tutorial/configuration.md

 ## Splash screen

-After telling our designer that we need a 1242px width by 2436px height splash screen image (more about this in [the splash screen guide](../guides/splash-screens.md)), she gave us the following file:
+After telling our designers that we need a 1242px width by 2436px height splash screen image (more about this in [the splash screen guide](../guides/splash-screens.md)), they gave us the following file:

 <ImageSpotlight src="/static/images/tutorial/splash.png" style={{ maxWidth: 150 }} containerStyle={{ marginBottom: 0 }} />